 Don’t worry about abstract core Japanese vocabulary lists.
 Start right where you mean to go.
 Pick a book appropriate to your level and start reading it.
 It works with Japanese subtitled anime too.
 That is where I got most of my vocabulary.

 “But I need to look up every other word.”

 Yep.
 And so you would (to your horror) if you’d done a huge “core Japanese vocabulary list”.

 Start reading.
 Look up all the words you need.
 Enter them into your Anki.

 “Isn’t that a major pain?”

 Not more than slogging through an abstract “core Japanese vocabulary list”.
 Well, a little more because you have to make your own deck.
 Fortunately for you (unlike we ol’ timers who went before you) the process is now completely automated.
 Rikaisama will allow you to add words to Anki with a single keypress.
-Don’t neglect this wonderful gift.
+(Update: Rikaisama is no longer available but you can use Yomichan), Don’t neglect this wonderful gift.

 Now you can save yourself the trouble of setting up your Anki with Rikai and making all those single keypresses when you look up a word

 You can use a pre-made core Japanese vocabulary deck.
 But when you’ve worked through that, however many months it takes, as soon as you start on a book, you’ll still have to look up a large number of the words anyway.
 Lazy people take the most trouble!

 Because here’s the thing.
 Every new thing you encounter in Japanese has its own vocabulary.
 There is such a thing as “core Japanese vocabulary” of course.
 But it is big and a lot of it does vary with what area you are dealing with.